Forget Barbie: Meet CSIRO’s real-life STEM role models

 Robotics Engineer: Lauren Hanson

-I love my work as a Senior Mechanical Engineer in our Robotics and Autonomous Systems Group, where I design and build robots and the systems that support them.
-We’re a world leading robotics research group, working on technology to remove humans from dirty, dull and dangerous situations.
+I am the Senior Mechanical Engineer in our Robotic Design and Interaction Group where I design and build hardware, including robots and the systems that support them.
+We’re a multidisciplinary team of engineers and researchers focused on world-leading robotics research and developing technology to remove humans from dirty, dull and dangerous situations.

 Astrophysicist: Dr Karen Lee-Waddell